What You Need to Know About Brain Oxygen Deprivation

 Not all brain injuries involve a blow to the head or lesion.
 Indeed, your brain can be injured even when nothing comes into contact with your head.
 Anoxic brain injuries occur when the brain is deprived of oxygen.
 The aftermath of a lack of oxygen to the brain is largely dependent on the extent of the oxygen deprivation, also known as hypoxia.
 Some people recover with little to no consequences, while others need years of rehabilitative therapy.

 Brain Oxygen Deprivation: The Basics

 Doctors typically refer to two distinct forms of oxygen deprivation: anoxic brain injuries occur when the brain is totally deprived of oxygen due to sudden cardiac arrest, choking, strangulation, and other sudden injuries.
 Hypoxic brain injuries occur when the brain receives less oxygen than it needs, but is not completely deprived of oxygen.
 Because the effects of the two injuries are similar, many brain experts use the terms interchangeably.

-A few seconds of oxygen deprivation won't cause lasting harm, so a child who holds his breath in frustration, a combatant choked unconscious during a Jiu-Jitsu, and a diver who needs a few extra seconds to come up for air are unlikely to experience brain damage.
+A few seconds of oxygen deprivation won't cause lasting harm, so a child who holds his breath in frustration, a combatant choked unconscious during a Jiu-Jitsu match, and a diver who needs a few extra seconds to come up for air are unlikely to experience brain damage.
 The precise timeline of anoxic brain injuries depends on a number of personal idiosyncrasies, including overall brain and cardiovascular health, as well as the level of blood oxygenation at the time of injury.
-Generally speaking, injuries begin at the one-minute mark, steadily worsening thereafter:
+Generally speaking, injuries begin at the one-minute mark, steadily worsening thereafter.

 - Between 30-180 seconds of oxygen deprivation, you may lose consciousness.